benignware/jquery-findus/README.md

 #### v0.0.4

-* Set map option 'draggable' default to false
+* Set map option 'draggable' to false by default

 #### v0.0.3